SiddheshKotwal/Neural-Networks-From-Scratch-in-CPP-/README.md

 This directory contains code for testing the classification neural network on the Fashion MNIST dataset:

 - **Dataset**: Fashion MNIST
 - **Description**: Consists of 60,000 training samples and 10,000 test samples, each a 28x28 grayscale image of a fashion item (e.g., shirt, dress, sneaker).
 It serves as a challenging replacement for the MNIST dataset.
+Remeber to unzip the dataset.

 #### Setup and Compilation

+1. **Unzip the Dataset:**
+   - Ensure to unzip the dataset file included in the repository before proceeding.
+The dataset is provided in a zip file and needs to be extracted to the same directory.

-1. **Install Required Tools and Libraries:**
+2. **Install Required Tools and Libraries:**

    - **MSYS2 and MinGW-w64:**
      1. Install MSYS2.